103 Languages Supported for Real-Time Translation — Any Direction

 | Serbian / Croatian / Bosnian | Separate models per language | Mutually intelligible at the spoken level but treated as three separate languages with their own scripts and norms.
 Serbian supports both Cyrillic and Latin script output. |

-Where an app setting lets you pick a specific regional variant, picking the one that matches the speaker usually improves transcription accuracy by a noticeable margin — especially for Portuguese, French, and English.
+Where the picker offers a specific regional variant, picking the one that matches the speaker usually improves transcription accuracy by a noticeable margin — especially for Portuguese and French.

 Which Language Pairs Perform Best

 - Word-order alignment.
 English is SVO (subject-verb-object).
 Japanese and Korean are SOV (subject-object-verb).
-That means a full Japanese sentence often can't be translated until the verb has been spoken — the translator has to wait for the end of the clause.
-Pairs with the same word order (English ↔ Spanish, German ↔ Dutch) produce more fluid incremental translations; pairs with inverted word order produce chunkier output that updates at clause boundaries.
+That means a full Japanese sentence often can’t be translated until the verb has been spoken — the translator has to wait for the end of the clause.
+Pairs with the same word order produce more fluid incremental translations; pairs with inverted word order produce chunkier output that updates at clause boundaries.

 The pairs that feel fastest and smoothest in practice: